apache/hudi/docs/configurations.md

 ##### withTargetPartitionsPerDayBasedCompaction(targetPartitionsPerCompaction = 10) {#withTargetPartitionsPerDayBasedCompaction}
 Property: `hoodie.compaction.daybased.target` <br/>
-<span style="color:grey">Used by com.uber.hoodie.io.compact.strategy.DayBasedCompactionStrategy to denote the number of latest partitions to compact during a compaction run.</span>
+<span style="color:grey">Used by org.apache.hudi.io.compact.strategy.DayBasedCompactionStrategy to denote the number of latest partitions to compact during a compaction run.</span>

-##### withPayloadClass(payloadClassName = com.uber.hoodie.common.model.HoodieAvroPayload) {#payloadClassName}
+##### withPayloadClass(payloadClassName = org.apache.hudi.common.model.HoodieAvroPayload) {#payloadClassName}
 Property: `hoodie.compaction.payload.class` <br/>
 <span style="color:grey">This needs to be same as class used during insert/upserts.
 Just like writing, compaction also uses the record payload class to merge records in the log against each other, merge again with the base file and produce the final record to be written after compaction.</span>